 In the chart below, we see that the EUR/USD pair was in a relatively narrow range, with parallel support and resistance levels.
 We also see that there were at least three false breakouts when the channel was being formed.

-When the False Breakout happens
+Why do (and when) False Breakout happens

 Ideally, a false breakout happens when there are no enough bulls or bears to continue supporting the asset.
 In the example above, the lower false breakout happened when bears found strong resistance from bulls.